webasyst/webasyst-framework/README.markdown

 	Open wa-config/db.php in a text editor and enter database connection credentials.

 4. Run Webasyst Framework in a web browser (e.g. http://localhost/webasyst/).

-## --- Committing your changes into Webasyst repository --- ##

-Commit is available via GIT only.
-SVN is only for read and getting updates.